Persomatey/GenericGamingTools/README.md

 ---

-- AntiMicro
+- <b>AntiMicro</b>
   - This is a controller remapper
+  - Can be downloaded from the creator's GitHub page [https://github.com/AntiMicro/antimicro](https://github.com/AntiMicro/antimicro)
-- Borderless Gaming
+- <b>Borderless Gaming</b>
-  - This app takes games that normally open in windowed mode and makes them full screen
+  - This app takes games that normally open in windowed mode and makes them full screen (or vice versa)
   - Mainly for when alt+enter doesn't work as intended for whatever reason
+  - Can be downloaded from the creator's GitHub page [https://store.steampowered.com/app/388080/Borderless_Gaming/](https://store.steampowered.com/app/388080/Borderless_Gaming/)